zzz945/mpa-starter/README.md

 # build all pages for production
 npm run release

+# build all pages for production and upload to qiniu(see /bin/qiniu-upload.js, you must provide ak, sk and bucket)
+UPLOAD=true npm run release

 # specify one page
 PAGE=login npm start
 PAGE=login npm run release